 If defects are identified, but will not cause an immediate issue or lead to further deterioration, then these can be excluded from the tenant’s repairing liability by a “Schedule of Condition”.
 This is a photographic record of the condition at the start of the lease, enabling the tenant to return the premises in no worse state than as evidenced by the schedule.

-In appropriate cases, rather than accept a FRI lease you can try and obtain a lease which has internal repairing liability only.
+In appropriate cases, rather than accept an FRI lease, you can try and obtain a lease that has internal repairing liability only.